Prateeksingchn/DSA-JAVA/assignments/02-first-java.md

 ## Write Java programs for the following:

-Here's the updated content for your README file with the necessary corrections and formatting:

 ---

 ### 1. Write a program to print whether a number is even or odd, also take input from the user.